justinjaywang/portfolio/source/_posts/screambox.md

 # Screambox

-Screambox is an on-demand video service for horror movies.
+<span class="lead-in">Screambox</span> is an on-demand video service for horror movies.
 The website launched in beta in the summer of 2014.

 ###### View [Screambox](https://www.screambox.com/).